ginstrom/paladin-novel/manuscript/chapter-25.md

 "Crumbling.
 We'll have the walls down within the day."
 Thorek's expression darkened.
 "But there's something else you need to see."

 He led them to a smaller tent where several prisoners sat under guard.
 Their once-fine robes were torn and stained, but the symbols of Turin's order were still visible on their chests.
-One looked up as Gond entered, his eyes blazing with the fervor of the truly convinced.
+One looked up as Gond entered, his chin jutting forward and his eyes burning with the fervor of the truly convinced.

 "The false paladin comes at last," the priest spat.
 "You think your heretical army can stand against the righteous fury of Turin?"

 "I think Turin might have something to say about what you've done in his name," Gond replied calmly.
 "Tell me about the children."

-The priest's face went pale.
+The priest's face went pale, his defiant posture crumbling as his shoulders hunched forward.
 "What children?"

 Thorek stepped forward, his hand resting on his war hammer.
 "The ones we found in the lower chambers.
 Chained like animals, bearing fresh brands.
 Some no older than eight summers."

-Gond felt the familiar warmth building in his chest, but this time it carried an edge he'd never experienced before.
+Heat bloomed beneath Gond's ribs like molten steel being forged, but this time it carried an edge he'd never experienced before.
 Not the gentle healing power of Alanyi, but something harder, more demanding.
+His fingertips tingled with electric energy that made his sword hilt warm against his palm.
 Justice seeking its due.

 "Where are they now?" he asked.